mvorotyn/Charm-Launcher-API/README.md

 License
 =======

-Charm Launcher API is under GPL3 with linking exemption.
-This means you can link to and use the library from any program, proprietary or open source; paid or gratis.
-However, you cannot modify this API and distribute it without supplying the source.
+Charm Launcher API is under GPL3 .
+This means you may copy, distribute and modify the software as long as you track changes/dates of in source files and keep modifications under GPL.
+You also can distribute your application using a GPL library commercially.